 T cell prolymphocytic leukemia (TPLL): Symptoms, diagnosis and treatment

-T cell prolymphocytic leukemia (TPLL) is an extremely rare form of leukemia, a blood-based cancer that affects mainly older people.
+T cell prolymphocytic leukemia (TPLL) is an extremely rare form of leukemia that affects mainly older individuals.
 Only about 600 people will be diagnosed with it in the U.S. in any given year.
-Most physicians have never seen it.
+So, most physicians have never seen it.

 Symptoms of T cell prolymphocytic leukemia

-First, it’s important to note that T cell prolymphocytic leukemia comes in two forms: indolent (or slow-growing) and aggressive (or fast-growing).
+First, it’s important to note that TPLL comes in two forms: indolent (or slow-growing) and aggressive (or fast-growing).

-Patients with aggressive disease, on the other hand, tend to show a lot of different and rapidly progressing symptoms, including what are called “B symptoms.”
+Patients with the aggressive form of the disease, on the other hand, tend to show a lot of different and rapidly progressing symptoms, known as “B symptoms.”
 These may include:

 - a rash